pyinvoke/invoke/sites/docs/concepts/configuration.rst

 ..
 TODO: Dedupe this with the CLI type casting stuff once it is matured.

-Since env vars can only be used to override existing settings, the previous value of a given config option is used as a guide in casting the strings we get back from the shell:
+Since env vars can only be used to override existing settings, the previous value of a given setting is used as a guide in casting the strings we get back from the shell:

 * If the current value is a string or Unicode object, it is replaced with the value from the environment, with no casting whatsoever;